 CCS students may pursue multiple majors within CCS or across colleges.
-If a student pursues two majors that are in different colleges, then they must complete the requirements for both
+If a student pursues two majors that are in different colleges, then they must complete the requirements for both Colleges.

-Colleges.
 Dual college enrollment affects a number of university and college requirements, such as the academic residency requirement and general education.
 Students must meet with the advisors of the College corresponding to each of their majors to plan completion of both degrees.
 Students should first consult their staff advisors if they are interested in pursuing more than one major.

-If students have a second major in the College of Letters & Science or Engineering they must comply with the drop and change of grading option deadlines of that college.
+If students have a second major in the College of Letters & Science or Engineering, they must comply with the drop and change of grading option deadlines of that college.
 These deadlines are different from and earlier than those of CCS, and are found on the Registrar's website each quarter (http://registrar.sa.ucsb.edu/calinfo.aspx).
+Your CCS privileges apply only to your coursework that is related to your CCS Degree, but you must petition the drop or change grade option by contacting the CCS Student Affairs Office.

-6. CCS Course Descriptions
+6. CCS COURSE DESCRIPTIONS

-Descriptions for CCS courses can be found online on the CCS website (ccs.ucsb.edu).
-It is strongly recommended that students print out a hard copy or save an electronic copy of the course descriptions each quarter for their personal files and future reference, such as for applying to graduate schools or professional programs.
-Because the majority of CCS courses are different each quarter, and many are different each year, the actual course content of many CCS courses is not printed in the UCSB General Catalog.
+Titles and descriptions for CCS courses can be found online on the CCS website (ccs.ucsb.edu/courses).
+It is strongly recommended that students save an electronic copy of the course descriptions each quarter for their personal files and future reference, such as for applying to graduate schools or professional programs.
+Recent quarters' course descriptions are available online under the "Courses" tab.
+Because the majority of CCS courses are different each quarter, and many are different each year, the actual course content of many CCS courses is not necessarily detailed in the UCSB General Catalog.
 The College also maintains a file of all past course descriptions should students ever need this information.

-A student's official UCSB transcript lists CCS courses by their generic titles, as printed in the UCSB General Catalog.
-Students may request an annotated supplemental unofficial transcript from CCS detailing those courses.
-In addition, if more information is required concerning the content of specific courses, students may request a copy of the full description of each course they have taken.
-Prior quarters' course descriptions are available online under the "Courses" tab.
-To request a supplemental CCS transcript please contact Frank Bauman (frank.bauman@ccs.ucsb.edu).
+A student's official UCSB transcript lists CCS courses as printed in the UCSB General Catalog.
+Students may request a supplemental unofficial transcript from CCS detailing those courses.
+To request a supplemental CCS transcript, please contact Frank Bauman (frank.bauman@ccs.ucsb.edu).

-7. CCS Forms & Petitions
+7. CCS FORMS & PETITIONS